Last updated on August 28th, 2023

 AV: Three things that will make you feel like you’re winning at life are flexibility, freedom, and work-life balance.
 That’s why I love remote jobs so much — because nothing beats getting paid while still being in control of your life and having flexibility.
 If you’re not there yet, claim it.

 I remember having to wait until no one else in the company requested the same days off as me because I couldn’t go on vacation if someone else went too.
-So, I had to wait to book my flights and tickets that were $400 when I started planning which were later around $800 when I finally got the vacation time approved.
+So, I had to wait to book my flights and tickets which were $400 when I started planning which were later around $800 when I finally got the vacation time approved.
 Now, that I can pack up and go whenever I want to without having to ask a boss for permission, I’m truly grateful I that can work from anywhere or take time off when needed.

 If you’re currently in that kind of job, I’m here to remind you that remote jobs with flexible schedules are out there and you’ll land one soon.
 Take advantage of all the free resources I have to help you land your first remote job and achieve that freedom you deserve.